Want a really good discount on your car insurance? Be a safe driver.

 Your car insurance company rates you on many personal risk factors -- your age, gender, marital status, ZIP code, years of driving experience – but none is so as important as your driving record.

-Statistics may tell an insurer if people in your age group or that live your area are likely to make claims, but your driving record gives them actual proof of your driving behavior.
-If your record shows you to pose less of a risk, you should get a reduction in rates.
+Statistics tell an insurer if people in your age group or who live in your area are likely to make claims.
+However, your driving record gives them actual proof of your driving behavior.
+If your record shows you to pose less of a risk, you should get a lower rate.

 In general, most car insurance companies will offer a good driver discount -- sometimes called a safe driver discount -- to drivers who meet certain standards of safe driving.
 This criteria varies from one insurance company to the next and can even be dictated by the state.

 What will make you eligible for a good driver discount varies, but typically an insurer will require you have a clean driving record three years (36 months) or five years (60 months).
 During this “look-back” period your record should show:

 - No moving violation convictions (some insurers say no violations at all, some insurance companies say no major violations)

 Depending upon the insurer, other eligibility rules may apply, such as you having:

 - A certain number of years of driving experience under your belt.
 Some car insurance companies may require just one year, others require three to five years to match the look-back period.

 - Continuous car insurance coverage